Screening for Fit

 Explains the tech I use, why I chose it, and how it works to keep your personal health information secure.

 Explains what HIPAA is, outlines your rights, my responsibilities, how your information can and cannot be used, and all the safeguards I have in place to protect you.

 Explains the accommodations that are possible for clients with visual, auditory, manual, and reading impairments.

 Get in Touch

 If you have any questions about my counseling services not answered on my website, feel free to reach out via this form.
-If you are a person with disabilities and you would like to contact me about the feasibility of adapting teletherapy to your needs, please read disability accommodations page; either you or your representative can reach out to me via this form.
+If you are a person with disabilities and you would like to contact me about the feasibility of adapting teletherapy to your needs, please read disability accommodations page; either you or your representative can reach out to me via the form for Questions about Counseling Services Accommodations for Persons with Disabilities.
 There are contact forms on additional topics on my contact page.